jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 ### Change the edge width (edge width mapping)

-In Control Panel, <ins>select Star Wars network</ins> in `Network tab`.
+<ins>Select Star Wars network</ins> in Control Panel `Network tab`.

-* Select the node with name "DART VADER" and move it out of the nodes cloud
+* Select the node with name "DART VADER" (columns in Node Table can be sorted) and move it out of the nodes cloud
 * Select `Style tab` and `Edge tab` (at the bottom)
 * Deploy "Width" property (or press "Map." button)
 * Assign Column = scenes
-* Change Mapping Type = Continuous Mapping (if already assigned, reassign)
+* Change Mapping Type = Continuous Mapping (if already assigned, reassign).
+Use column "Scene" to map.
-* Click and edit the "Current Mapping" function and broad the range of values to get a clearer visual separation between thin and thick edges
+* Click and edit the "Current Mapping" function and broad the range of edge width values to get a clearer visual separation between thin and thick edges

 ### Change the entire layout